EhabShaaban/edfa3ly/documentations/Bugs_Found/Bug_1/User can not add prouct.md

 6. Click *Add item*
 >Expected Result: On clicking product should be added to cart list
 >Actual Result: User is not able to add new product

+> refer to: User can not add prouct.gif